UpGado/upgado.github.io/_posts/2020-04-08-rust-is-sick.md

 C is good and all, but it has many problems.
 There is no good, modern choice for packaging C code.
 There is no such thing as `pip` for C. Instead, you have deal with getting dependencies, making sure they are in the right place, and pulling your hair at compiler errors until your program finally compiles.
 Another issue that C does not do well is handling parallelism.
 There is well-known in computer science that getting multithreaded programs to work is quite hard, even for the smartest of us.
 The reason is that once you have many moving parts, you have to think so hard about preventing data races, which in many cases is hard to reason about and gives you a head ache.

 Of course, C works, and is secure for many use cases when used by a careful programmer.
 But there is no reason a better system shouldn't exist.
 That system would not even let you compile unsafe code or code that has data races.
-That is the goal of Rust: a set of language rules and a compiler that makes sure code that compiles is code that is safe.
+That is the goal of Rust: a set of language rules and a compiler that makes sure code that compiles is code that is safe and doesn't have surprises at runtime.

+In addition to offering the same level of control as C, Rust also offers some *really good* abstractions that boost productivity.
+In fact, in my experience, Rust productivity is much, much closer to Python's than to C. This is because of the amazing `crates.io` and `cargo` (which are analogs to Python's `PYPI` and `pip`.
+So really, for many use cases, if you are a Python programmer and you switch to Rust, you are giving up a little bit of productivity, but you gain so much in performance in control.

+The only downside I noticed for Rust is the lack of online questions and answers.
+We all know that programmers like to search questions and find ready-to-copy code on Stackoverflow, or at least to find some hits that lead them in the right direction.
+In my experience, Rust's online QA is far from, say, Python's, or C's.
+However, that is to be expected, and will only get better with time.
+On the other hand, Rust's documentation is perfect.
+Sometimes, you just have to work a little hard to find the right page to read.

+To conclude, I really do not see anymore why I would pick C and not Rust for systems programming use cases.
+C just feels very ancient compared to Rust's.
+If you like to use a language that has type inference, a great package manger, and a great compiler that offers native speed runtime, give Rust as shot.

+Cheers.

+{% include mailchimp.html source="rust2" %}